k4kpk/k4kpk.github.io/_posts/2018-08-05-n0sa-mini-paddle.md

 title: N0SA Mini-paddle
 ---

-I'm a big fan of the N0SA mini-paddle, for SOTA CW use.
+I'm a fan of the N0SA mini-paddle, for SOTA CW use.
 It is lightweight, has a good feel... and it is supported by N0SA.
 He calls them "SSP Mini Paddles" and they are aluminum and steel.

 Like all paddles with steel-posts and aluminum arms, I have trouble with developing a high-resistance connection between the pin and the arm/paddle, particularly after a period of non-use.
 So I decided to pull the arm off.
 To do so meant removing a c-clip.